-1. Without prejudice to paragraph 2, the Member States shall lay down rules on penalties applicable to infringements of the provisions of this Regulation ⇒, the network codes adopted pursuant to Article 55, and the guidelines adopted pursuant to Article 57 ⇔ and shall take all measures necessary to ensure that those provisions are implemented.
+1. Without prejudice to paragraph 2, the Member States shall lay down rules on penalties applicable to infringements of the provisions of this Regulation \Rightarrow , the network codes adopted pursuant to Article 55, and the guidelines adopted pursuant to

+Article 57 \Leftarrow and shall take all measures necessary to ensure that those provisions are implemented.
 The penalties provided for must be effective, proportionate and dissuasive.
 The Member States shall notify the Commission by 1 July 2004 of those rules corresponding to the provisions laid down in Regulation (EC) No 1228/2003 and shall notify the Commission without delay of any subsequent amendment affecting them.
-They shall notify the Commission of those rules not corresponding to the provisions laid down in Regulation (EC) No 1228/2003 by 3 March 2011 and shall notify the Commission without delay of any subsequent amendment affecting them.
+They shall notify the Commission of those rules not corresponding to the provisions laid down in Regulation (EC) No 1228/2003 and shall notify the Commission without delay of any subsequent amendment affecting them.
+They shall notify the Commission (EC) No 1228/2003 by 3 March 2011 and shall notify the Commission without delay of any subsequent amendment affecting them.

-- 2. The Commission may, by decision, impose on undertakings fines not exceeding 1 % of the total turnover in the preceding business year where, intentionally or negligently, they supply incorrect, incomplete or misleading information in response to a request made pursuant to Article 6020(3) or fail to supply information within the time-limit fixed by a decision adopted pursuant to the first subparagraph of Article 6020(5).
+- 2. The Commission may, by decision, impose on undertakings fines not exceeding 1 % of the total turnover in the preceding business year where, intentionally or negligently, they supply incorrect, incomplete or misleading information in response to a request made pursuant to Article $\underline{6020}(3)$ or fail to supply information within the time-limit fixed by a decision adopted pursuant to the first subparagraph of Article $\underline{6020}(5)$.
 In setting the amount of a fine, the Commission shall have regard to the gravity of the failure to comply with the requirements of the first subparagraph. - 3.
 Penalties provided for pursuant to paragraph 1 and decisions taken pursuant to paragraph 2 shall not be of a criminal law nature.